hazelcast/hazelcast-reference-manual/src/BatchSize.md

 ### Batch Size

-When `WanBatchReplication` is preferred as the replication implementation, the maximum size of events that are sent in a single batch can be changed depending on your needs.
+The maximum size of events that are sent in a single batch can be changed depending on your needs.
 Default value for batch size is `500`.

 Batch size can be set for each target cluster by modifying related `WanPublisherConfig`.